bloominstituteoftechnology/Secret-Gists/threat_exercise.md

 These days, Bob does most of his work by computer.
 He regularly uses email, an online file sharing website, and desktop tax software in his work.
 Although he has had to learn many new things as his work has changed, Bob has gained a reasonable understanding of the technology he uses.
 The records for each of his clients are encrypted using a different password.
 He also used different passwords for each online service.
 These passwords are kept in a notebook, which Bob diligently keeps locked in his file cabinet when not in use.

-Adversaries -
+Adversaries - his coworkers, clients, enemies of clients

-Attack surface -
+Attack surface - all things are technically a risk
+1. email - phishing
+2. file sharing website - fake front end to capture password
+3. tax software - keylogger or vulnerability of the software
+4. notebook can be stolen

 Attack vectors -

 Risks (Confidentiality, Integrity, Availability, etc) -